Master Tracking List

 Source:

-Description: black ink on matte cream-white cardstock.
+Description: black ink on matte white cardstock.

 Mid-Wheel Midplate: Yes (now missing)